michaelhenry/ImageViewer.swift/README.md

 ## How to use it

-The simplest way to implement is by using `imageView.setupImageViewer()`
+The simplest way to implement is by using:

 ```swift
 imageView.setupImageViewer()
 ```

+Example:

 ```swift
 import MHFacebookImageViewer